Temple where the face of the Lord changes thrice a day

 The temple of Lord Hanumanji

 The temple of Lord Hanuman is one of the most popular temples in this region.
-He draws lot of devotees from all over the country and their wishes are heard and fulfilled by the Lord.
+He draws a lot of devotees from all over the country, and their wishes are heard and fulfilled by the Lord.
 He showers His blessings on the devotees who come here with full devotion and absolute faith.

 The History of the temple

-Although no authentic evidence regarding the history of the temple is available, yet as per the legendary, temple is about three to four hundred years old and The temple had been founded by Mahant Sri Sri 1008 Purushottam Dasji Maharaj.
-Period mention is older than that of the rule of Raja Hindu Singh who laid the foundation of a village called ‘Kanhapur’ (present Kanpur) on the auspicious occasion of Janamashtami.
-As per public ascertainment, once upon a time Mahant Sri Sri 1008 Purushottam Dasji Maharaj was on a pilgrimage to Chitrakoot.
-Traveling on a bullock cart, near Chitrakoot Mahant stopped for his morning prayers and on finishing of his prayer and prepared to proceed on his journey, Mahant stumbled upon a rock like object.
-To his astonishment that was an idol of Lord Hanuman, and by divine intuition he felt that Lord Hanuman wanted him to carry the idol with him.
-Since he was proceeding towards the holy place Bithoor, the place where Saint Valmiki’s Ashram was there.
-Following this divine direction, Mahant picked up the idol, kept it in his bullock cart with all reverence and continued his journey towards Bithoor.
-Hanuman and chief priest, Pinki, Kanpur, UP
+Although no authentic evidence regarding the history of the temple is available, as per the legend, the temple is about three to four hundred years old, and the temple had been founded by Mahant Sri Sri 1008 Purushottam Dasji Maharaj.
+Period mention is older than that of the rule of Raja Hindu Singh, who laid the foundation of a village called ‘Kanhapur’ (present Kanpur) on the auspicious occasion of Janmashtami.
+As per public ascertainment, once upon a time, Mahant Sri Sri 1008 Purushottam Dasji Maharaj was on a pilgrimage to Chitrakoot.
+Traveling on a bullock cart, near Chitrakoot, Mahant stopped for his morning prayers, and on finishing his prayer and preparing to proceed on his journey, Mahant stumbled upon a rock-like object.
+To his astonishment, that was an idol of Lord Hanuman, and by divine intuition, he felt that Lord Hanuman wanted him to carry the idol with him.
+Since he was proceeding towards the holy place Bithoor, the place where Saint Valmiki’s Ashram was, there.
+Following this divine direction, Mahant picked up the idol, kept it in his bullock cart with all reverence, and continued his journey towards Bithoor.

-After some days of journey when the convoy was just ten koj (fifteen Kms appox.) away from Bithoor, Mahant found that the bullock cart was not moving and the bullocks were finding the load of car heavy.
-Failing all efforts Mahant decided to rest the bullocks for a while.
-After putting the bullocks to rest Mahant also took a light nap.
-During the rest Mahant again perceived that the idol of the Lord giving him a divine direction to consecrate the place and install the idol there itself.
+Hanuman and chief priest, Pinki, Kanpur, UP After some days of journey, when the convoy was just ten koj (fifteen kilometers approx.) away from Bithoor, Mahant found that the bullock cart was not moving and the bullocks were finding the load of the car heavy.
+Failing all efforts, Mahant decided to rest the bullocks for a while.
+After putting the bullocks to rest, Mahant also took a light nap.
+During the rest, Mahant again perceived that the idol of the Lord was giving him a divine direction to consecrate the place and install the idol there itself.
 Mahant deemed this as a divine order and installed (Predeshta) the idol at the very same place with the help of the locals.
 The place is now known as Panki.
-Then on the locals started worshiping the Lord Hanumanji at the installed place.
-In time to come a small temple came up with the help of the locals and came to be known as Panki temple of Lord Hanuman.
-Now it is very popular, as even the desires perceived difficult to achieve by devotees will be fulfilled (assadhya sadhaka swamin) with the worship of Panki Hanumanji.
-As the fame spread around, the temple became more and more popular and now devotees from all over the country are visiting this holy shrine.
-At present, the Panki temple is known as one of the very famous temple of Lord Hanuman in Uttar Bharat.
+Then the locals started worshipping the Lord Hanumanji at the installed place.
+In time to come, a small temple came up with the help of the locals and came to be known as the Panki temple of Lord Hanuman.
+Now it is very popular, as even the desires as perceived difficult to achieve by devotees will be fulfilled (assadhya sadhaka swamin) with the worship of Panki Hanumanji.
+As the fame spread around, the temple became more and more popular, and now devotees from all over the country are visiting this holy shrine.
+At present, the Panki temple is known as one of the very famous temples of Lord Hanuman in Uttar Bharat.

 Features of the vigraha

-Location of the temple : "Sri Hanuman Temple, Panki, Kanpur"
+Location of the temple: "Sri Hanuman Temple, Panki, Kanpur"

 Experience